CountBricks Replace Buffalo Box for Residential Homes

 • Keep the curb stop lid clear of mulch or snow to maintain accessibility

-Speak with a CountBricks estimator, describe your issue in natural language, and watch an AI-driven estimate materialize in your inbox.
-Visit CountBricks.com/consultation or call our 24-hour line to stop guessing and start planning.
+Speak with a CountBricks estimator, describe your issue in natural language, and receive an AI-driven estimate in your inbox.
+Visit CountBricks.com or call our 24-hour line to start planning.

-When a South Buffalo homeowner noticed pooling water in the tree lawn, CountBricks was called at 7 a.m.
-Our estimator opened a voice call, guided the client to film the curb box, and captured pipe depth data via AR measurement.
-By 7:20 a.m. the homeowner had a fixed-price contract in their inbox.
+When a South Buffalo homeowner noticed pooling water, CountBricks was called at 7 a.m.
+Our estimator guided the client to film the curb box and captured pipe depth data via AR measurement.
+By 7:20 a.m., the homeowner had a fixed-price contract in their inbox.

 • Crews arrived with the exact valve and sleeve size listed by the AI engine, eliminating supply-house delays